Induction plasma

 Induction plasma, also called inductively coupled plasma, is a type of high temperature plasma generated by electromagnetic induction, usually coupled with argon gas.
 The magnetic field induces an electric current within the gas which creates the plasma.
 The plasma can reach temperatures up to 10,000 Kelvin.
-Inductive plasma technology is used in fields such as powder spheroidisation and nano-material synthesis.
+Inductive plasma technology is used in fields such as powder spheroidization and nano-material synthesis.
 The technology is applied via an Induction plasma torch, which consists of three basic elements: the induction coil, a confinement chamber, and a torch head, or gas distributor.
 The main benefit of this technology is the elimination of electrodes, which can deteriorate and introduce contamination.

 History

 The 1960s were the incipient period of thermal plasma technology, spurred by the needs of aerospace programs.
 Among the various methods of thermal plasma generation, induction plasma (or inductively coupled plasma) takes up an important role.

 Early attempts to maintain inductively coupled plasma on a stream of gas date back to Babat in 1947 and Reed in 1961.
 Effort was concentrated on the fundamental studies of energy coupling mechanism and the characteristics of the flow, temperature and concentration fields in plasma discharge.
 In the 1980s, there was increasing interest in high-performance materials and other scientific issues, and in induction plasma for industrial-scale applications such as waste treatment.
 Substantial research and development was devoted to bridge the gap between laboratory gadget and industry integration.
 After decades' effort, induction plasma technology has gained a firm foothold in modern advanced industry.